 For this snack cake, I partnered with ALDI to buy all of my cake ingredients, including strawberries from their fresh produce section.
 You can find most fruit and vegetables at ALDI, ranging from mushrooms and bell peppers to mango and pineapple.

 They also carry most basic baking products all year round.
 That means you can buy everything from ALDI and not worry about stopping at another store.

 Want even more strawberry flavor?
-Top it with Strawberry Cream Cheese Frosting instead of plain.
+Top it with Small Batch Strawberry Cream Cheese Frosting instead of plain.